 During this year's Polagra Food, as in previous years, the Know Good Food awards gala was also held, which was the culmination of the first trade fair day.
 The ceremony was attended, among others, by Mr. Jacek Bogucki, Secretary of State in the Ministry of Agriculture and Rural Development, who in an interview for MTP pointed out that Polish food represents very high quality standards, but attracting new customers from abroad and consolidation of position on world markets continue to be the challenges for domestic manufacturers, while the priority is to develop the brand of Polish food.

 Polagra Food 2018 again became a place of dialogue between the producers and distributors of food.
 Undoubtedly, a huge advantage of the event was the presence of foreign merchants.
 As the organizers emphasize, this aspect will be developed, because the Polish food producers are very interested in new markets, which will allow the use of production potential, which they have.
-The next edition is planned for spring 2019.
-The specific dates of the fair will be announced after examining the global market of events and will be scheduled not to coincide with other industry events.
+The next edition is planned for 30th September - 3rd October, 2019.